 - Sage Business Cloud – for bigger businesses, Sage is a dependable provider, offering all the scalable accounting and business functionality you’ll need.
 There’s decent access to third-party apps, but extra modules will add to your costs and budget.

-If you’d like more helpful tips on financial management, there are plenty of useful business accounting, finance, cashflow and credit control posts available via the Fluidly blog.
+If you’d like more helpful tips on financial management, there are plenty of useful business accounting, finance, and cashflow posts available via the Fluidly blog.